Excited Man Looking at Stock Charts

 Fidelity Screenshot

-Fidelity was launched in 1946 and has long been one of the largest and most-trusted brokerages in the world.
-There are over 50 million investors with accounts at Fidelity and over $14 trillion invested on the platform.
-That doesn't happen by accident.
+Founded in 1946, Fidelity is one of the largest and most trusted brokerages in the world, with more than 50 million investors and over $15 trillion in assets.
+That kind of scale doesn't happen by accident.

 • Our rating:

-• Assets: Stocks, options, futures, ETFs, and mutual funds
+• Assets: Stocks, ETFs, options, mutual funds, futures, and forex

 • Our rating:

-• Assets: Stocks, options, futures, currencies, bonds, funds, commodities, cryptocurrencies, and structured products
+• Assets: Stocks, ETFs, options, mutual funds, futures, currencies, bonds, funds, commodities, cryptocurrencies, and structured products

 • Fees: $0 per trade for stocks and ETFs, $0.65 per options contract

-If you're an advanced trader who needs enhanced research capabilities and access to international trading, you may prefer Interactive Brokers over TradeStation.
+If you're an advanced trader who needs enhanced research capabilities and access to international trading or more sophisticated products, you may prefer Interactive Brokers over thinkorswim.

 Interactive Brokers Screenshot